kaiorosa1/100-days-of-code/log-r6.md

 **Today's Progress**: I worked on section 8 on my MongoDB course.

-**Thoughts**: That's my last day from another round.
+**Thoughts**: That was my last day from another round.
 I will be back soon.
 I still have a long way to go so I want to get back with a more structured round.
 Maybe a round for the same skill and see how I will improve, I have a lot of ideas but for now I need to process coding for this long non stop and I need to focus on other things for a bit.

 **Link(s) to work**: [Commit Link](#)